BE THERE NOW!

 It’s an understatement to suggest that music evokes memory.
 But what about the songs that fully transport you to another time and world that you once inhabited?
 Is there a particular song or melody that defies chronological time and brings you back to a moment in your life as if you are really there once again: the time, the place, the feelings, the sights, the smells, the faces, the physical sensations, the atmosphere.
 You are there!

 - Simply recall a specific song or piece of music from the past and allow yourself to go where it brings you.

-- Very important: Use the first-person present tense and write down whatever you experience.
+- Very important: Use the first-person present tense to record your experience in writing and write down whatever you experience.

 - What are you perceiving?
 What are you experiencing in that present moment?
 Allow the song to write the experience.
 Get out of the way!